 Students enrolled in these programs may need certain software, such as the appropriate versions of Adobe Creative Suites, Audacity, Autodesk Maya, Adobe Acrobat, Norton AntiVirus, Game Maker and Windows Media Player.
 They may also need specific Internet browsers, minimum computer specifications and certain equipment such as a digital camera, digital drawing tablet, scanner, CD or DVD burner and inkjet printer.

-Courses may include courses in design, art and game development.
+Programs may include courses in design, art and game development.
 There are generally no special prerequisites other than passing scores on math and English assessments.

 Introduction to Game Development